ironboy/react-rapide/README.md

-An example of using state and React Router with router parameters.
+An example of collecting your state variables in an object.